Signs return to Tennessee statehouse grounds after judge blocks new House GOP rule

 Republican lawmakers have approved severely limiting the public from accessing the Senate and House galleries where people have traditionally been allowed to watch their government in action.
 The Senate did not ban signs.

 A hearing on the temporary injunction has been scheduled for Sept.
-5. However, lawmakers are expected to adjourn by Thursday, meaning there's a limited window for people to display signs anyway.
+5. However, lawmakers are expected to adjourn by Thursday, meaning there is a limited window for people to display signs anyway.

 A spokesperson for House Speaker Cameron Sexton, who is named as a defendant, did not immediately respond to a request for comment.